 The Newing Leadership Course combines a classroom experience (2 credits) with an internship that involves participation in area-wide traditions, events and community service.
-Course participants must be living in Newing College in the fall 2019 semester.
+Course participants must live in Newing College.
 Approved participants will be automatically enrolled in the course.

 This course/internship is designed to help break down the concept of leadership into its core components so that students can identify, analyze and develop the skills and attributes necessary to be an effective leader.
 Participants will complete 60 hours of service-learning, in addition to weekly class attendance.